SuiteTea/Style-Guides/style-guide.md

 - [JavaScript (Google)](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)
 - [PHP (PHP Framework Interop Group)](http://www.php-fig.org/psr/2)

 ## 1. General

 ### Indenting

-Code MUST use 4 spaces for indenting, not tabs.
+Code **must** use 4 spaces for indenting, not tabs.

+### Files

+Lines **must** use the Unix LF (linefeed) line ending.

+#### File Names

+- MyScripts, CSS, JavaScript, and PHP view files should be lowercase and use hyphens to separate words: `some-awesome-file.js`
+- PHP Class file names should match their class names: `TheClassName.php`

 ### Lines

-Lines should stick to a maximum length of 80 characters; lines exceeding this maximum should be split into multiple subsequent lines of the same maximum length.
+Lines should stick to a maximum length of 80 characters; lines exceeding this maximum should be split into multiple subsequent lines of the same maximum length. **(HTML is exempt from this rule)**

 No trailing whitespace at the end of non-blank lines.